 They’re good for you too

 Jujubes have an impressive nutritional profile.
 Like dates, jujube fruit is loaded with energy, essential vitamins and minerals, which provide many health benefits.

 Jujube extract is filled with phenolics that boost its antioxidant activity.
 This means that the antioxidant enzymes found in jujube work more swiftly to get rid of free radicals and prevent cancer.

 Improves Sleep And Treats Insomnia

 Jujube has been used in traditional Chinese medicine to improve sleep and treat insomnia since time immemorial.
 This is because it contains saponins that have a sedative and hypnotic effect, which makes it perfect for inducing sleep.
 Having a cup of warm jujube tea right before you go to bed could give you restful sleep and treat insomnia in the most natural way possible.

 Improves Heart Health And Decreases The Risk Of Heart Disease

 There are several ways in which eating jujubes can do wonders for your heart health.
 First, it is loaded with potassium and low in sodium, which makes it easier for your blood vessels to relax and maintain a good level of blood pressure.
 It has also been found to work as an antiatherogenic agent, which means that it prevents fat from getting deposited in and clogging your arteries.

 When it comes to boosting your immunity, it really doesn’t get better than the jujube.
-This little fruit is packed with vitamins A and C that are powerful antioxidants.
-These essential nutrients fight against free radical damage that is responsible for a compromised immune system and could lead to cancer, heart disease, and rapid aging.
+This little fruit is packed with vitamins A and C which are powerful antioxidants.
+These essential nutrients fight against free radical damage that is responsible for a compromised immune system and could lead to cancer, heart disease, and rapid ageing.

 Jujubes have many more health benefits.
 You can find out more in the article below.